 Generally, flatbed scanners are the more budget-friendly option, making them an accessible entry into DIY scanning.
 For casual projects or if you have a mix of media types, a flatbed offers fantastic value.
 Dedicated film scanners are a bigger investment due to their specialized technology.
 If you're a photography enthusiast committed to getting the highest quality from your film transfer, the higher cost can be well worth it for the superior results.
 It’s all about weighing the price against your personal preservation goals.

-DIY vs. Professional Service: How to Decide
+DIY or Professional Service: How to Make the Call

 Choosing between scanning your negatives yourself and sending them to a professional service is a big decision.
 There’s no single right answer—it really comes down to your budget, how much time you have, and the quality you’re aiming for.
 If you’re a hands-on person who enjoys a project, the DIY route can be rewarding.
 You get complete control over the process from start to finish and the satisfaction of preserving your memories with your own two hands.